gitter-badger/javascript-3/objects/objects.md

 #### Group shorthand

-- To group your shorthand properties at the beginning of the object declaration
+- To group your shorthand properties at the beginning of the object declaration.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>